TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-It's throwing us a 422 "Unprocessable Content" error and we see below that it's representing an error message in json.
+It's throwing us a 422 `"Unprocessable Content"` error and we see below that it's representing an error message in `json`.

-So when I see this, it occurs to me to change the Content-Type of our request to json along with the data we are sending to see the server's response:
+So when I see this, it occurs to me to `change the Content-Type` of our request to json along with the data we are sending to see the server's response:

 <br />